webprogramming260/simon-service/README.md

 - In the `simon-server` repository create your own version of the project.
 Refer to the example class project repository if you get stuck.
 - Periodically commit and push your code to your repository as you hit different milestones.
 (4 commits are required for full credit.)
 - Change the footer link to point to your code repository. (e.g. https://github.com/yourname/simon-server)
-- Update the simon-server repository README.md to record and reflect on what you learned.
+- Update the simon-server repository README.md to record and reflect on what you are learning.
+- When you have a working version run `register.sh` to setup your service on your production environment.
+You should only run this once.
+- As you make improvements to your server you can deploy the changes by running `deploy.sh`.
 - When you have completed your version.
-Do a final push of your code.
-- Create a `deploy.sh` script to deploy your appplication to your production environment.
+Do a final push of your code and deploy your final version to your production environment.
 - Make sure your project is visible from your production enviornment.
 - Submit the URL to your project on the production environment (e.g. https://yourhostname/simon-server) for grading using the Canvas assignment page.